Hsterts/h-docs/content/sfinder-docs/sfinder percent.md

 	- `--drop harddrop`: only harddrop and kicks.
 	- `--drop softdrop`: enabled softdrop and kicks.
 	- `--drop 180`: softdrop but with 180 spins.
+	- `--drop T-softdrop`: only the T piece is softdropped.
 ___
 ## Output Parameters
 **Tree Depth** (--tree-depth, -td): determines the depth of the tree diagram of the output.
 The tree output checks for the sol% of the field if the first few pieces of the queue is known.